wso2/docs-choreo-dev/en/docs/testing/test-rest-endpoints-via-the-openapi-console.md

 9. Click **Execute**.
 You can see the response body under **Responses**.

     !!! note
-        If the response payload size is large, there could be a delay in displaying the response.
-In such scenarios, you can consider Postman or cURL testing options to test your APIs as explained in the documentation.
+        When dealing with large response payloads, using Postman or cURL for testing APIs as explained in the documentation, can help avoid delays in displaying responses.

      ![OpenAPI Console](../assets/img/testing/openapi-console.png){.cInlineImage-full}